DosMike/TF2-PvP-OptIn/README.md

 # PvP Opt In
 By default no pvp and pass through enemy team players.

+This plugin was written as alternative to /friendly plugins as players usually forgot to enable it or were unhappy with how collision groups mess up certain things like elevators.
+So hopefully by putting all that on it's head, there wont ever be the need to report for RDM again!

 ### Features:

 - Global PvP toggle
-- Pair PvP via invites
+- Pair PvP via invites, player can disable invites
 - Walk through enemies base on pvp state
 - Color players based on pvp state
 - Sentries and bots ignore non-pvp players
 - Fully translatable
-- Block various conditions between non-pvp players
+- Blocks various conditions between non-pvp players
+- Prevent players pushing eachother with e.g. loose cannon outside of pvp
 - Generates a config at cfg/sourcemod/plugin.pvpoptin.cfg

 ### ConVars: